jsvine/pdfplumber/README.md

 If you pass the `pdfminer.six`-handling `laparams` parameter to `pdfplumber.open(...)`, then each page's `.objects` dictionary will also contain `pdfminer.six`'s higher-level layout objects, such as `"textboxhorizontal"`.

 ## Visual debugging

+`pdfplumber`'s visual debugging tools can be helpful in understanding the structure of a PDF and the objects that have been extracted from it.

-__Note:__ To use `pdfplumber`'s visual-debugging tools, you'll also need to have two additional pieces of software installed on your computer:
+__Note:__ To use this feature, you'll also need to have two additional pieces of software installed on your computer:

 - [`ImageMagick`](https://www.imagemagick.org/).
 [Installation instructions here](http://docs.wand-py.org/en/latest/guide/install.html#install-imagemagick-debian).
 - [`ghostscript`](https://www.ghostscript.com).
 [Installation instructions here](https://ghostscript.readthedocs.io/en/latest/Install.html), or simply `apt install ghostscript` (Ubuntu) / `brew install ghostscript` (Mac).